ibm-cloud-docs/databases-for-enterprisedb/learn-pricing.md

 ## Backups Pricing
 {: #pricing-backup}

-Your receive your total disk space purchased, per database, in free backup storage.
+You receive your total disk space purchased, per database, in free backup storage.
 For example, in a given month, if you have a {{site.data.keyword.databases-for-cassandra}} deployment that has 20 GB of disk per member, and has three data members, you receive 60 GB of backup storage free for that month.
 If your backup storage utilization is greater than 60 GB for the month (in this scenario), you are charged an overage of $0.03/month per gigabyte.

 By default, {{site.data.keyword.databases-for}} provides a daily backup that is stored for 30 days.
 These backups, and any on-demand backups you make, all count toward the above allocation.